HCN1222/HLS-vs-RTL/lab/lab4_sequential/parallel2serial/Readme.md

 # Parallel to Serial

-Using Board Basys3 with 10ns clock period
+Using Board Basys3 with 10ns clock period.

 ## Design